For nine months you’ve watched your belly go from flat to the size of—well, a full-term baby.

 Between the pressure of baby’s head and body and the force of pushing, it’s possible that the muscles directly below the vagina (as well as the ones that circle the rectum) may become injured to the point of causing incontinence.

-This is often an unavoidable part of delivery.
+This is often an unavoidable part of the delivery.

 The muscles that help keep urine in (and allow you to let it all out – when you’re ready, of course) are often weaker than they were before childbirth.